 But if she's Clinton's choice, you can bet Pennsylvania's favorite Democrat, Ed Rendell, finds himself frequently quoted regarding Warren.

-The former governor, former Democratic National Committee chairman, and current chairman of the Democratic convention host committee said things about Warren that could make for pretty good GOP ads.
+The former governor, former Democratic National Committee chairman and current chairman of the Democratic Convention host committee, said things about Warren that can make for pretty good GOP ads.

-This includes comments this month on Philly's 1210 WPHT that fall into the category of OH-NO-HE-DIDN'T!
+This includes comments earlier this month on Philly's Talk Radio 1210 WPHT that fall into the category of OH-NO-HE-DIDN'T!

 But he did: "Elizabeth Warren is a wonderful, bright, passionate person, but with no experience in foreign affairs and not in any way, shape, or form ready to be commander-in-chief."